Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 “Pleasure without champagne is purely artificial.”

 ~ Oscar Wilde (1854-1900)

 August 4th commemorates the day of the invention of the champagne making process by Dom Pérignon in 1693.
 Legend has it that he said as he tasted the drink, “Come quickly, I am tasting the stars!”
-Although not the actual inventor, Pérignon helped standardize production methods to avoid bottle explosions and added two safety features to the wines: thicker glass bottles that better withstood pressure and a rope snare that helped keep corks in place!
-Prior to this point, champagne bubbles had been considered something of a flaw, and early production methods made producing the wine somewhat dangerous.
-If one bottle in a cellar exploded and had its cork shoot out, a chain reaction would start! 🍾
+Although not the actual inventor, Pérignon was first tasked with keeping bubbles out of wine, as the effervescence was seen at this time as vulgar!
+But as tastes changed and the fizziness became fashionable, Pérignon’s mandate was reversed; he went on to develop many advances in Champagne production, including ways to increase carbonation!
+Pérignon also helped standardize production methods to avoid bottle explosions and added two safety features to the wines: thicker glass bottles that better withstood pressure and a rope snare that helped keep corks in place!
+Prior to this point, if one bottle in a cellar exploded and had its cork shoot out, it might start a chain reaction!
+Cheers! 🍾

 "The night they invented champagne